APNewsBreak: Nation’s top student loan official resigns

 - Apple and Google face growing revolt over app-store ‘tax’

-“The damage you have done to the Bureau betrays these families and sacrifices the financial futures of millions of Americans in communities across the country,” Frotman said.

-Congress specifically created the student loan ombudsman office when it created the CFPB.
-A previous occupant of that position is Rohit Chopra, who is now a commissioner at the Federal Trade Commission.
+Congress specifically created the student loan ombudsman office when it created the CFPB, citing a need for there to be a specific go-to person to handle student loan complaints nationwide.
+One previous occupant of that position is Rohit Chopra, who is now a commissioner at the Federal Trade Commission.

-The position is quite powerful, able to work with the bureau’s enforcement staff to specifically target bad behavior in the student loan market.
-The office has returned $750 million to harmed student loan borrowers since its creation.
+The position is quite powerful, able to work with the bureau’s enforcement staff to specifically target bad behavior in the student loan market as well as act as a voice inside the government on behalf of student loan borrowers.
+The office has returned $750 million to harmed borrowers since its creation.

+Frotman’s office was central to processing tens of thousands of complaints from student loan borrowers against their servicers.
+It also was the office at the center of the lawsuits against for-profit colleges like Corinthian Colleges and is currently heading up a lawsuit between the CFPB and Navient.
+The Navient lawsuit has been mired in bureaucratic red tape as the Department of Education, headed by Betsy DeVos, has been unwilling to help the CFPB with their lawsuit.

+Under Mulvaney, the bureau has scaled back its enforcement work and has proposed revising or rescinding all of the rules and regulations it put into place under the Obama administration.
+Mulvaney downgraded the mission of Frotman’s student loan office earlier this summer and moved it the umbrella of consumer education instead of enforcement.
+While at the time Mulvaney’s office said it was a minor organizational shake up, consumer advocates saw the change as a specific move to downplay the CFPB’s mission when it came to student loans.